 Online.
-You may request a redemption of shares or request an exchange through our website or our mobile application if your account is eligible and you are registered for online access.
+You may request a redemption of shares or request an exchange through our website.

 By telephone.
 You may call Vanguard to request a redemption of shares or an exchange.
 See Contacting Vanguard.

 By mail.
 You may send a form (available online) to Vanguard to redeem from a fund account or to make an exchange.